berlin0489210/ML_Project/README.md

 DISCLAIMER: We have utilized generative AI as a tool to help us in writing the necessary code to scrape data.
 We have used those code snippets to adjust to our requirements of our dataset.

+Note: the notebook used to collect data is implemented in `‘AllRecipes_Scrape.ipynb’`.

 ### TASK 1
 To begin with, we loaded a DataFrame containing the collected reviews.
 Each review includes, among other fields, the username of the reviewer, a star rating from 1 to 5, and, in most cases, a written text.